This article may contain affiliate links for which we may receive a small commission if purchases are made. Thank you for your support.

 San Francisco has a little ‘funk’ about it.
 With so much to see and do here’s our guide to explore spend 4 fun days in San Francisco.

-Known for its amazing landmarks like the Golden Gate Bridge, Alcatraz, Fisherman’s Wharf, Cable Cars, Sausalito and Coit Tower.
-San Francisco is one of the most popular tourist destinations in the United States.
+Known for its amazing landmarks like the Golden Gate Bridge, Alcatraz, Fisherman’s Wharf and their Cable Cars, San Francisco is one of the most popular tourist destinations in the United States.

-With so much to see and do in San Francisco we set about exploring as many of the city’s highlights in just 4 days.
+With so much to see and do in San Francisco we set about exploring the city’s highlights in just 4 days.

 How to spend 4 fun days in San Francisco